Primary Care Physician Malpractice

 In Connecticut, family practitioners are allowed to provide prenatal and obstetrical care.
 As attorneys who have successfully handled many complex birth injury claims, we know that even highly-trained obstetricians can cause life-altering injuries to both mothers and children.
 A family doctor’s training in obstetrics is typically limited to a six-week rotation in OB during their internship.
 This lack of specific training can put both mothers and babies at risk.

 If you were seriously injured because of primary care physician malpractice, please contact our law firm to arrange a free consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients throughout the state.
+Our medical malpractice lawyers represent clients throughout the Connecticut.